Pertuzumab: History

 The monoclonal antibody 2C4 appears to have first been published in 1990 by scientists from Genentech, the same year that F. Hoffmann-La Roche AG acquired a majority stake in Genentech.

 By 2003, Genentech understood that 2C4 prevented HER2 dimerizing with other HER receptors and had begun Phase I trials, aiming for a broad range of cancers, not just ones overexpressing HER2.
 It was the first known HER dimerization inhibitor.

 In 2005, Genentech presented poor results of Phase II trials of pertuzumab as a single agent in prostate, breast, and ovarian cancers, and said that it intended to continue developing it in combination with other drugs for ovarian cancer.

 In 2007, Genentech dropped the trade name Omnitarg.

 In March 2009, Roche acquired Genentech.

 In 2012, the results were published of the CLEOPATRA trial, a randomized placebo-controlled Phase III trial of pertuzumab in combination with trastuzumab and docetaxel in HER2-positive metastatic breast cancer.
 Pertuzumab received US FDA approval for the treatment of HER2-positive metastatic breast cancer later that year.
 Results of a Phase II trial in the neoadjuvant setting, NeoSphere, published in 2012, and results of a Phase II cardiac safety study in the same population, Tryphaena, published in 2013.
 The FDA approved the neoadjuvant indication in 2013.

 Pertuzumab was approved for medical use in the European Union in 2013.

+Cliincal Trials

+APHINITY study

+The phase III APHINITY study demonstrated statistically significant long-term survival benefits for people with HER2-positive early-stage breast cancer.
+After ten years, individuals treated with pertuzumab, trastuzumab and chemotherapy (the pertuzumab-based regimen) showed a 17% reduction in the risk of death compared to those receiving trastuzumab, chemotherapy, and placebo as adjuvant therapy.

+The study showed that 91.6% of patients treated with the pertuzumab-based regimen were alive after ten years, compared to 89.8% of those receiving the placebo regimen.
+A clinically significant reduction in the risk of death was observed in the pre-specified subgroup of patients with lymph node-positive disease (21% reduction, HR=0.79).
+No benefit was observed in the node-negative subgroup.